High-dimensional Bayesian filtering through deep density approximation: Experiments

+The reaction rate parameters are fixed to $\theta =(3\times 10^{-7},10^{-4},10^{-3},3.5)$, $A = 10^{5}$, and $B = 2\times 10^{5}$.
 This setup produces a bistable system with two distinct equilibrium states separated by a potential barrier.
-In the Euler--Maruyama discretization \eqref{eq: Euler--Maruyama SDE}, the four Brownian channels can be merged into a single effective noise term without loss of accuracy, reducing computational cost.
-A more detailed interpretation of the model is given in Appendix~\ref{appendix: schlogl chemistry}.
+In the Euler--Maruyama discretization \eqref{eq: Euler--Maruyama SDE}, the four Brownian channels can be merged into a single effective noise term, producing a scheme, identical in distribution, that reduces the computational cost.
+A more detailed presentation of the model is given in Supplementary~Materials~\ref{SM: schlogl chemistry}.

 We fix $d' = 1$, $T=1$, $K=10$, $\pi_0 = \frac{\N(150,10^2) + \N(350,10^2)}{2}$, $h(x) = \log(1+x)$, and $R=0.5$ for the experiment.
 In the derivation of the deep filtering methods of Section~\ref{Section: Methods} we introduced $X$ to be initialized from a density $q_0$.
-In this example we set $q_0$ differently than $\pi_0$ to account for the strong drift of the process.
+In this example we set $q_0$ different from $\pi_0$ to account for the strong drift of the process.
 More precisely, we set $q_0 = \frac{\N(150,25^2) + \N(375,60^2)}{2}$ to better match the generated samples of $X_0$ with the distribution of $S_{t_1}$.
 See \cite[Section~3.4]{bagmark_1} for an extensive explanation of a very similar problem of matching densities.
 We use a particle filter with $10^6$ particles and $128$ intermediate time steps as a reference solution.

-In the experiment we employ both the LogBSDEF and the LogDSF, but the latter does not converge for the different number of architectures and discretizations that we used, clearly indicating the difficulty of this problem.
-Figure~\ref{fig: schlogl metrics} shows the metrics over time, where we compare the LogBSDEF method to particle filters, ensemble Kalman filters, and the extended Kalman filter.
+In the experiment we employ both the LogBSDEF and the LogDSF, but the latter does not converge for the architectures and discretizations that we used, clearly indicating the difficulty of this problem.
+In the left column of Figure~\ref{fig: nonlinear metrics} we show the metrics over time, where we compare the LogBSDEF method to particle filters, ensemble Kalman filters, and the extended Kalman filter.
 Clearly the nonlinearity is too strong for the EKF and EnKFs to yield sufficiently good results.
 Looking at the FME, our proposed LogBSDEF method performs about as well as the particle filter with $10^5$ particles initially but the error accumulates over time.
 Similar to the other examples our method excels with respect to the KLD, where performance is mostly on par with the particle filter with $10^5$ particles.